LoadingByte/sts-inquiry/README.md

 ## Configure

-Although Sts Inquiry already functions without manual configuration, there are cases in which you might want to change the config, e.g., if you want to use a different application root.
+Although Sts Inquiry already mostly functions without manual configuration, you probably want to change the config, e.g., to supply the account credentials needed for player list retrieval or to change the application root.
 To do that, copy the config file from `sts_inquiry/settings.cfg` to some new place and change the settings there.
 When you start the app in the future, simply supply the path to your new config file in the environment variable `STS_INQUIRY_SETTINGS`: